Back to Blog

 Your Investment Strategy

-1. Start Immediately (Even Small) Don't wait for the "perfect" amount.
-Starting with $50/month today beats waiting to invest $500/month next year.
+1. Start Immediately (Even Small) Don't wait until you have a "large" amount to invest.
+Starting with $50 a month today is better than waiting a year to invest $500.

 2. Maximize Tax-Advantaged Accounts